bigmlcom/sketchy/README.md

 0.2175
 ```

-The MinHashes are merge friendly as long as their initialized with the
+The MinHashes are merge friendly as long as they're initialized with
-same target error rate.
+the same target error rate.

 ```clojure
 test> (def midsummer-hash (min-hash/into (min-hash/create) midsummer-tokens))